jlkump/rpg-helper/README.md

 The project's front-end uses Trunk, a Rust package that runs the Yew web client locally.
 Other than that, the Cargo.toml file should handle all dependencies.

 ### Project Structure
+`assets` contains art and other assets for the front-end display.
+These will need to be shipped with the web client build for proper display.

 `github` contains files specific just to GitHub and nothing important to the code of the project.

 `old-client-code` contains the old client code that was used before the swap to a unified project structure.
 It remains as a reference for future implementation of the client code and will be removed once the web client is fully implemented.